 - Teachers can utilize the vertical alignment document which clearly defines the boundaries of content that students must master for each grade level.
 For example, in Grade 3 standard 3.2D students are expected to, "Evaluate a design or object using criteria."
 For Grade 4 standard 4.2D students are expected to, "Evaluate a design or object using criteria to determine if it works as intended."
 Lastly, in Grade 5 standard 5.2D students must, "Evaluate experimental and engineering designs." - Teachers are provided with a unit guide for each standard.
 In this guide, teachers will find a specific learning target for each unit.
-For example in the Grade 4 unit guide for 4.7A students are expected to, "plan and conduct descriptive investigations to explore the patterns of forces such as gravity, friction, or magnetism in contact or at a distance on an object." - Grade 4 EduSmart quizzes are available for each core content standard in print and online format to allow practice for mastery of the materials.
-The materials provide a module quiz for teachers to use to establish mastery of content for students.
+For example in the Grade 5 unit guide for 5.7A students are expected to, "Investigate and explain how equal and unequal forces acting on an object cause patterns of motion and transfer of energy." - Grade 5 EduSmart quizzes are available for each core content standard in print and online format to allow practice for mastery of the materials.
+Materials provide a module quiz for teachers to use to establish mastery of content for students.
 The Assessment module provides educators with a PDF quiz that supports TEKS mastery.
-For example, Engineering Design Challenge "A Soft Landing" assesses student mastery with a performance task, design model and analysis, and a mastery rubric.
+For example, Engineering Design Challenge, Classroom Energy Audit, assesses student mastery with a performance task, design model and analysis, and a mastery rubric.